hyperledger-archives/fabric-sdk-rest/README.md

   - Follow the instructions in the "Download Platform-specific Binaries" section of the [Fabric samples documentation](http://hyperledger-fabric.readthedocs.io/en/latest/samples.html)

-## Contributing
-We welcome contributions to the Hyperledger Fabric SDK REST Project in many forms.

-Please read our [contributing guide](CONTRIBUTING.md) for details.

 ## Developer Installation
-1. Install the dependencies.
+1. Install the dependencies detailed above.
 2. Run `npm link` in the `packages/loopback-connector-fabric` directory.
 3. Run `npm link loopback-connector-fabric` in the `packages/fabric-rest` directory.
 4. Run `npm install` in the `packages/fabric-rest` directory.